clearcove/clearcove.ca-jekyll/about-clearcove/index.md

 layout: page
 ---
 <p class="lead unconstrained" style="text-align: left;">
-  We design, develop and maintain full-stack online software systems.
-We cover the entire range from highly usable frontend apps to powerful back-end server software and everything in between.
+  We design, develop and maintain ambitious online software systems.
+We cover the full-stack from highly usable frontend apps to powerful back-end server software and everything in between.
 We are a global company, working with clients in North America and Europe.
 </p>

 <div class="row-fluid">